 The Kalliojoki River was the most important spawning ground for Lentua's brown trout before it was cleared for the purposes of log driving.
 The rapids of the waterway have since been restored to be more hospitable to salmonids.
 The restoration efforts were completed in 2011.
 The most common catch in the area's rapids is grayling, but trout is also fairly prevalent.
 In addition to these, one might also chance upon a bright-sided brown trout.

-Metsähallitus' fishing licences may also be purchased by phone.
+Metsähallitus' fishing permits may also be purchased by phone.
 The service is open on

-weekdays from 9 AM to 4 PM.
+weekdays from 9 AM to 3 PM.

-As of 31 December 2019, mobile permits are no longer available.
-This is due to mobile network operator Telia’s decision not to provide the service anymore.
-Other sales channels are still available.
+As of 1 January 2020, mobile permits are no longer available.
+This is due to mobile network operator’s decision not to provide the current service anymore.

 Kuhmo: Pääkkönen & Piirainen (hunting and fishing store)

 Suomussalmi: TB Turjanhovi (service station)